 Create a display

 Creating a display will help you learn and gain a better understanding of the profession.
 Make a poster that fits the theme for the year.

 Once it’s set up, the display can provide educational information and offer other things like pens or notepads with “Social Work Month” on it.
 You could offer something more interactive like a spinning wheel to win prizes.

 Lunch and learn

 A lunch and learn can be a hit with the right food and discussion topics.
-This can work several ways.
-Either provide lunch for multiple social workers while they learn about a service or topic they enjoy or offer a topic relevant to social work like end of life planning or trauma-informed care.
+This can work in several ways.
+Either provide lunch for multiple social workers while they learn about a service or topic they enjoy or offer a topic relevant to social work like end-of-life planning or trauma-informed care.
 The possibilities are endless and you’re likely to get high attendance if there’s free food involved!